Galtung (noble family)

-The old family, Galte (ca. 100-2023)
+The old family, Galte

-The first family called Galte, belongs to what was called the uradel (i.e., undocumented as nobility by letters of patent, but widely recognized as nobility in other sources) in the middle ages.
+The first family, called Galte, belongs to what was called the uradel (i.e., undocumented as nobility by letters of patent, but widely recognized as nobility in other sources) in the Middle Ages.
 It is believed that the descendants living today represent the oldest surviving noble family in Norway, commonly known as clan Mel, Melsætten.
 The old Galte farm estates of Mel and Hatteberg were the core of the later Danish-Norwegian Barony of Rosendal.